wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.5.9 =
+* Feature: Outputs shortcode to list testimonials in a category inside the Category list in the admin area.
+* Feature: Adds ability to control image display via the shortcodes.

 = 1.5.8 =
 * Pro Feature: Adds the ability to control the size of images that are displayed.